Research output per year

 Dr Konstandina Dounis is a cultural historian and literary translator with a particular interest in immigrant stories and their impact on the Australian literary canon.
 Greek-Australian literature, history and culture has been the axis around which her research has revolved.
 Her doctoral research, The Shadow and the Muse: Journeys within the thematic tapestry inherent in Greek-Australian women’s writing entails extensive forays into unearthing immigrant women’s texts, examining their propensity to challenge canonical formations, to enrich historical documentation and to widen the parameters of their diasporic community.
 She is a prolific translator of both poetry and prose, from Modern Greek to English, and has an extensive list of publications in this regard.

 Dr Konstandina Dounis’ parallel passion is teaching, a preoccupation that she has been proud and exhilarated to engage in throughout her working life.
-She currently teaches within the Faculty of Education, with a focus on the following units:
+She is currently engaged as an Academic Facilitator with the Monash Education Academy where she has overseen the following:

 Research output: Contribution to journal › Article › Research › peer-review